When you are accepting loans to help pay for your college education, it is important to think ahead to repayment.

 To help calculate your repayment, we suggest you use the Loan Simulator.
 This tool, which you must use your FSA ID to access, can help you view which plans you may be eligible for and find a repayment plan that aligns with your financial needs.
 They also provide guidance on how to manage and understand student debt, by helping you select a plan in five steps or less.
 The U.S. Consumer Financial Protection Bureau also provides an online Repay Student Debt tool that can walk you through your options and optimize how to pay off your loans.

 You may also visit the U.S. Department of Education’s Manage Loans page to access a variety of repayment calculators to understand your payment plan options.
 To use these calculators, you will need the cumulative amount of your federal loans.
-You can find this information by logging in to the National Student Loan Data System with your FSA ID information.
+You can find this information through the National Student Loan Data System (NSLDS) located on the Federal Student Aid website (you will need to log in with your FSA ID information).

 Online exit counseling is required for students borrowing through the Federal Loan Program and must be completed when repayment begins.
 Repayment of your federal Direct Loans starts six months after your graduate, withdraw from classes or drop below half-time enrollment.